payne/documentation/quickReference/Java-Quick-Reference.md

 Using methods to mutate properties rather than making the properties public is nice because mutator methods can perform validation.

-Make sure your accessor methods don't return references to *mutable* objects like `Date` Dates
+Make sure your accessor methods don't return references to *mutable* objects like `Date`.
+Instead you should clone the object.

+A method can access the `private` data of any objects it uses which are of the same class.

+### Static
+If something is `static` there is only one field per class instead of each object having it's own copy

+Dates
 -------------------------------------------------------------------------------------------
 *UTC* stands for Coordinated Universal Time, which is basically the same as GMT or